Autosana has two types of variables that work together to make your flows flexible and data-driven:Documentation Index

 Flow Variables

+Set in the flow editor before a run.
+These override both suite variables and environment variables for that specific flow.
 When to use: One flow in a suite needs a different value than the rest — for example, a flow that tests a different API endpoint.
+How to set them:- Edit your flow

 - Expand the Advanced dropdown